-As if we needed any more cookery shows to fill up our evenings with a new series of MasterChef beginning in the coming few weeks, Great British Menu is also set to return to our screens in the not-so-distant future for its 15th series.
-So for all you foodies out there, strap in as you’ve got a busy couple of months of TV incoming, and to be honest we aren’t complaining.
+As if we needed any more cookery shows to fill up our evenings with the newest series of MasterChef already in full swing, Great British Menu is also about to return to our screens for its 15th series.
+So for all you foodies out there, strap in as you’ve got a busy couple of months of TV incoming, and to be honest we aren’t complaining with everything going on at the moment.
 Get ready for some wacky presentation, swearing chefs, and maybe even a few culinary firsts, in what is sure to be another classic Great British Menu series.

 The most exciting thing about Great British Menu 2020 is that, unlike MasterChef, we get to see some of the UK’s most talented and well-known chefs up against each other and they are all desperate to win a spot at the prestigious Great British Menu banquet.
 In fact, it’s tough to think of many top British Chefs who haven’t been involved in Great British Menu in some form since it began in 2006, whether that be competing, or as a veteran.
 It has launched the career of certain chefs like Tom Brown to new heights; since winning the South West heat in 2017 and being the main course champion in 2018, Brown’s restaurant Cornerstone has become lauded as one of London’s finest restaurants.